WCGT

 keeps you moving?

-We have On Course Technology "Pace
+We have On Course Technology

-you should be on the course letting you know if you are on pace
+be on the course letting you know if you are on pace or behind.
+Everyone must

-keep up with the group in front of them to maintain a
+keep moving and help their foursome keep up with the group in front of

-4-½ hour pace.
+them to maintain a 4-½ hour pace.
 The marshals, placed throughout the course will

-inform groups if they are falling behind the group in front
+inform groups if they are falling behind the group in front of them.
+If a consistently

-will be warned, followed by the head marshal and penalized if
+slow player or group is found, they will be warned, followed by the head marshal

-necessary.
+and penalized if necessary.
 The WCGT does issue slow play penalties during events

-for players or groups who can not maintain the pace with the
+for players or groups who can not maintain the pace with the group in front of

-group in front of them.
-Marshals are not
+them.
+Marshals are not there for rules

-those!
-A player who will not keep up pace of play after
+of golf, members are expected to know those!
+A player who will not keep up

-receiving a letter about slowness, will be set at the end of
+pace of play after receiving a letter about slowness, will be set at the end of

 tee times until their pace picks up.